-5. The Fund's other certifying officer and I have disclosed, based on our most recent evaluation of internal control system, to the Fund's Auditors, the Audit Committee and the Fund's board of directors (or persons performing the equivalent functions):

-a) All significant deficiencies and material weaknesses in the design or operation of the internal control system which are reasonably likely to adversely affect the Fund's ability to record, process, summarize and report financial information; and b) Any fraud, whether or not material, that involves management or other employees who have a significant role in the Fund's internal control system.
+5. The Fund's other certifying officer and I have disclosed, based on our most recent evaluation of internal control system, to the Fund's a) All significant deficiencies and material weaknesses in the design or operation of the internal control system which are reasonably likely to adversely affect the Fund's ability to record, process, summarize and report financial information; and b) Any fraud, whether or not material, that involves management or other employees who have a significant role in the Fund's internal control system.